ldci/redCV/README.md

 *red -u -c FileName -> creates a specific LibRT*

 *then just red -c FileName -> Faster compilation*
+### UPDATE FEBRUARY 10

+redCV can read tiff files now.
+1 to 4 channels 8-bit uncompressed images are supported. see /samples/tiff for code sample.

+Doc is also updated.

 ### UPDATE JANUARY 20 2018